 ALL FRUITS RIPE PODCAST

 One of Louis’ most recent projects, the All Fruits Ripe Podcast was of particular interest to us given our recent foray into the podcast world.
 This project is a joint effort with London-based DJ / Producer / Soundman / Engineer, Hylu and their podcast manifesto states:

 “Via open discussions and exploration into environmental issues with experts in their given field, we aim to unearth the ways that many inspiring individuals are picking their own ripened fruits.
 Discussions will be across the board, including; artists, musicians, poets, scientists, chefs, curators, environmentalists, and many more.

 Each podcast features four records played in stereo format on a record player, powered by Unit 137 sound system.
 One track will be selected by our guest, one by Hylu, one by Masai and then a remix or similar of our guests track.”

-At the moment, Louis and Hylu are sharing one episode a month and intend to invite a range of guests onto the show to encourage a broad perspective.
+At the moment, Louis and Hylu are sharing one episode a month and intend to invite a range of guests onto the show to encourage a broad perspective

 In the coming year, Louis is planning a solo show in London, a residency in Berlin and potentially additional projects on plants, farm animals and perhaps even a vegan cookbook.

-*Note: this is not a sponsored post.
+*Note: this is NOT a sponsored post.
 We were not paid to write this post.
 This was entirely voluntary and driven by our curiosity and desire to support environmental outcomes!*